 - Not Responding

 In some cases it means that you will need to troubleshoot connectivity issues.
 If you have already checked that webmail works fine and noticed that there is an improvement in Outlook performance in Online Mode, it is likely that your mail client is having difficulties with working in Cached Exchange Mode.
-Usually it happens to large mailboxes and, subsequently, large Outlook data files that are stored locally on the machine and are accessed every time Outlook tries to retrieve the mailbox data from the server.
-The larger this file is, the higher chances that it might get corrupted or might affect Outlook performance are.
+Usually, it happens to large mailboxes and, subsequently, large Outlook data files that are stored locally on the machine and are accessed every time Outlook tries to retrieve the mailbox data from the server.
+The larger this file is, the higher the chances that it might get corrupted or might affect Outlook performance are.

 Important: Outlook is designed to be used as a mail client primarily and it is not designed to be used as a long term archive store of a large amount of email.